joereddington/Slides-2019-10-09-UCLAN/cm.md

 # How the Open Voice Factory works
 * The Open Voice Factory is about free AAC
 * [Fully live site](http://www.theopenvoicefactory.org/)
-* For all them missing people
+* For all the missing people
 * Edit by PowerPoint.
 * Uses the Open Board format
 * Entirely Open Source